How to Ensure High-Quality Live Streaming for Your House of Worship or Church

 To take things to the next level, you can integrate camera movement.
 Equipment like cranes, booms, and dollies allow you to make smooth camera movements in the midst of recording.
 These bring a professional flavor to any production.

 Sound quality is another essential element in perceived video quality.
 In fact, as we’ve written before, audio matters most for audiences.
-In a house of worship, sound is especially important.
+In a house of worship, the sound is especially important.
 The human voice raised in sermon, chant, prayer, or song is central.

 Therefore, sound quality is a huge priority.
 There are a few ways to approach sound quality.
 On the simple side, a single microphone on a stand at the front of the room can work okay.
 This will need to be split so the signal runs to your speakers in the room as well as to your live streaming equipment.

 However, you’ll have a better result with multiple audio sources.
 These could include lapel mics, shotgun mics, and omnidirectional mics.
 Depending on the type of sound you wish to capture, you’ll need to create a custom solution.
 You’ll also need a soundboard to mix these different sources.
-We recommend consulting an audio engineer if you’re setting up a more complex audio capture system.
+We recommend consulting an audio engineer if you’re setting up a more complex audio streaming hosting and capture system.

 Mixing and studio